catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

       |

-      When launching a compute instance, you can pass a hint to our cloud scheduler to indicate it belongs to a server group.
+      Once you have created a server group, any new instances that you create can be added to it.
+You can do this by passing a hint to our cloud scheduler when creating your instance, to indicate it belongs to a server group.
 This is done using the ``--hint group=$GROUP_ID`` parameter, as indicated below.

       .. code-block:: bash